plandex-ai/plandex/docs/docs/core-concepts/prompts.md

 ## Sending Prompts

-To send a prompt to the model, use the `plandex tell` command.
+To send a prompt, use the `plandex tell` command.

 You can pass it in as a file with the `--file/-f` flag: